Watch Coherence Therapy in action » (for licensed therapists and counselors only)

 Co-author Bruce Ecker, LMFT describes book in:

 New to Coherence Therapy?

-Coherence Therapy, formerly known as Depth Oriented Brief Therapy, is a system of experiential, empathic psychotherapy that allows therapists to consistently foster deep shifts, dispelling clients’ symptoms at their emotional roots often in a small number of sessions.
-The steps of Coherence Therapy correspond closely to the steps of the memory reconsolidation process identified by brain researchers.
+Coherence Therapy, formerly known as Depth Oriented Brief Therapy, is a system of experiential, empathic psychotherapy that enables therapists to consistently foster deep, lasting shifts, dispelling clients’ symptoms at their emotional roots often in a relatively small number of sessions.
+The steps of Coherence Therapy carry out the process of memory reconsolidation identified by brain researchers.
 Understanding reconsolidation shows us exactly what gives new therapeutic experiences the potency to actually replace and erase entrenched, unwanted behaviors, beliefs and states of mind.

 other special resources: